 If you have young children (under 7 or 8), late May is better.
 The Shimla side entry is comfortable, and the gradual altitude gain helps kids adjust.
 Avoid very high-altitude side trips to Komic or Hikkim with small children unless you are confident about their tolerance.

 May attracts riders looking for the season's first ride into Spiti.
 The Shimla route is rideable for most of the month.
 The Manali route, once open, is one of the most rewarding motorcycle stretches in the country, but check conditions thoroughly before attempting it.
 Fuel up at every opportunity because stations in Spiti are scarce.
+If planning a bike trip via Manali-Kaza, late May is better than early May, but the final decision should depend on confirmed road status.

 If this is your first time in Spiti and you are not sure what to expect, go via the Shimla side, pick late May if you can, and do not overpack your itinerary.
 Give yourself buffer days.
 Spiti rewards patience.